Joalor64GH/Joalor64-Engine/example_mods/shaders/readme.txt

-Put your custom shaders here
+Put your custom shaders here!
-it should include .frag files.
+Your shaders should be in the form of a .frag file.
+For examples, go to "assets/preload/shaders/".